 Shimmer and Shine

-Although it will be some time before your soft puppy's coat begins to matt and require clipping,it is important that Your puppy becomes used to the feeling of being groomed.
+Although it may be some time before your soft puppy's coat begins to matt and require clipping, it is important that your puppy becomes used to the feeling of being groomed.
 This will become a regular part of your puppy's care.
 Brush your puppy regularly using a slicker brush over the entire coat.
 A slicker brush is used to remove the fine tangles that emerge close to the skin.
 Follow this with a fine tooth comb, paying particular attention to areas that develop friction knots.
 For example, the flank, the rump, the neck and behind the ears.
 It may be helpful to spray the coat with a detangler conditioner such as ProGroom Detangler Spray - 250ml.
 Scrunch the damp curls to take away the frizz.
 Routine grooming in this way will prevent matts and knots from developing and your puppy will become accustomed to the grooming process.
 Somewhere between 8 and 12 months of age, your puppy’s coat will change to its adult coat.
-At This time, extra brushing will be required to remove the fine strands of moulting puppy coat and prevent additional matting.
+A small tip from a professional dog groomer for this stage of increased matting and knots on their Labradoodle. “ I always think that the brushing of the coat is better done when wet while the shampoo is on the dog.
+It helps separate the knots and tangles.
+After shampooing then condition and repeat with conditioner again.
+Rinse off then spray with Pro-Magic detangler.
+Comb through and dry coat with dryer or if drying naturally brush again when dry” Kim Dean [WA Dog Grooming].

 Style It Slicker Brush.